ibrahimsel/ros-racer/README.md

 # Troubleshooting

 ### Rviz dies / doesn't open properly!
-- If you're running the simulation via docker, don't forget to run the xhost command mentioned in the [installation](#with-an-nvidia-gpu) section and run the container with the command mentioned there

 - If you are using noVNC and receive the below error when you `docker compose up`:
 ```
 sim-1    | [rviz2-1] qt.qpa.xcb: could not connect to display novnc:0.0